VTrott/CommunityResourceMap/README.md

 ### Navigation
 - **Responsive Menu**: Clean navigation with active page indicators
-- **Mobile-Friendly**: Collapsible menu for mobile devices
+- **Mobile-Friendly**: Collapsible hamburger menu for mobile devices
+- **Keyboard Shortcuts**: Power user navigation (Ctrl+/ to focus search, Escape to clear)
 - **Breadcrumbs**: Clear navigation hierarchy

 ## Usage Examples

 ### Finding Resources Near You
 1. Navigate to the "Find Resources" page
-2. Enter your address (e.g., "123 Main St, City, State")
+2. **Option A**: Enter your address (e.g., "123 Main St, City, State")
+3. **Option B**: Click the 📍 button to use your current GPS location
-3. Click "Find Location" to geocode your address
+4. Click "Find Location" to geocode your address (or auto-geocode with GPS)
-4. Select your search radius (10, 15, 25, or 50 miles)
+5. Select your search radius (10, 15, 25, or 50 miles)
-5. Optionally filter by categories (Food Assistance, Healthcare, etc.)
+6. Optionally filter by categories (Food Assistance, Healthcare, etc.)
-6. Click "Search Nearby Places" to find resources
+7. Click "Search Nearby Places" to find resources
-7. Switch between Map View and List View to explore results
+8. Switch between Map View and List View to explore results
+9. Results show exact distance from your location
+10. Use keyboard shortcuts (Ctrl+/ to focus search, Escape to clear)
+11. Print your results using the print button

 ### Adding a New Place
 1. Navigate to the Places page